Deekshetha0211/Spark-Foundation-Data-Science-Internship/README.md

 4. You can use :writing_hand: R, Python, SAS Enterprise Miner or any other tool.

 5. What will be predicted score if a student studies for 9.25 hrs/ day?

+## Task-2 Predict the optimum number of clusters and represent it visually from the given ‘Iris’ dataset using K-means clustering.

+Using K means clustering and sci learn kit the visulaisation is observed :computer:

+_**Tool(s) Used - Python (Google Colab)**
+The problem statement and the predictions that are to be made:

+From the Iris dataset, predcit the optimum number of clusters and visually represent it :bookmark: